President: Julia Weatherby

 Managing Partner at Vitesse Capital Partners, John brings to the MMBA Board of Directors twenty years of executive financial management experience.
 He has served in a variety of financial and operations roles in public and private technology companies.
 He is active in the Austin-area social impact investing space in the healthcare and education technology sectors.
 He serves on the boards of directors at Mission Capital, Charity Dynamics, DiscoverHope Fund, and the Austin Community College Foundation.
 He earned an M.B.A. from UT Austin.

 “I love the mission of MMBA, because it exemplifies the commitment of families in the community supporting other families.
 Moms volunteer and donate human milk that nourishes tiny preemie babies in need.
-And MMBA insures that this life-saving milk is safe and effective for these at-risk infants.”
+And MMBA ensures that this life-saving milk is safe and effective for these at-risk infants.”

 Jennifer Goetz, MD